tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 ## Auto-generating code samples

-If you're not using an authoring tool that auto-generates code examples, and you want to provide these code snippets, you can auto-generate code samples from both Postman and Paw, if desired.
+If you're not using an authoring tool that auto-generates code examples, and you want to provide these code snippets, you can auto-generate code samples from both Postman and Paw if desired.

 [Paw](https://paw.cloud/) (for Mac) lets you export your request into nearly every conceivable language: